 Here we are again.

-It’s remiscent of the magical rose-tinted glasses.
-You put them on, and they tkae you to wonderful and pristine past.
+You gotta love the “agricultural myth” of the left-wing.
+You ascribe to it, and you get in exchange a set of magical rose-tinted glasses.
+You put them on, and they take you to a wonderful and pristine past of equality, freedom, and blithe.

 Let’s imagine for a second that agriculture really was “bad”, somehow.